Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

 \begin{rem*} We are not able to take $p$ to be generically \'{e}tale in general.
 Indeed, let $k$ be an algebraically closed field of characteristic $p$, and let $G$ be a connected finite flat group scheme of dimension $0$ over $k$ which is not \'{e}tale ({\it e.g.}\ $\alpha_p:=\mr{Spec}(k[T])/(T^p)$).
 Consider the admissible stack $\st{X}:=BG:=\left[\mr{Spec}(k)/G\right]$.
 Assume there exists a generically finite \'{e}tale proper surjective morphism $p\colon X\rightarrow BG$.
-Then since $\dim(BG)=0$, the dimension of $X$ is $0$ as well.
-By taking a connected component, we may assume that $p\colon\mr{Spec}(k)\rightarrow BG$, since $k$ is assumed to be algebraically closed.
-Since any $G$-torsor on $\mr{Spec}(k)$ splits, the category $BG(\mr{Spec}(k))$ is a singleton, and $p$ is nothing but the universal torsor.
+Then since $\dim(BG)=0$, the dimension of $X$ would be $0$ as well.
+Since $BG$ is smooth over $\mr{Spec}(k)$ by \cite[5.1.2]{Behr}, $X$ is \'{e}tale over $\mr{Spec}(k)$.
+Thus by taking a connected component, we may assume that $X=\mr{Spec}(k)$, since $k$ is assumed algebraically closed.
+Since any $G$-torsor on $\mr{Spec}(k)$ splits, the category $BG(\mr{Spec}(k))$ is a singleton, and $p$ would be nothing but the universal torsor.
 The morphism $p$ cannot be \'{e}tale, since if it were, $G$ would be \'{e}tale. \end{rem*}

 \begin{cor} Let $\st{X}$ be an admissible stack.
-Then there exists a generically finite proper surjective morphism $f\colon X\rightarrow\st{X}$ such that $f$ is generically finite and $X$ is smooth quasi-projective. \end{cor} \begin{proof} Use Chow's lemma above, and then de Jong's alteration theorem. \end{proof}
+Then there exists a generically finite proper surjective morphism $X\rightarrow\st{X}$ such that $X$ is a smooth quasi-projective scheme. \end{cor} \begin{proof} Use Chow's lemma above, and then de Jong's alteration theorem. \end{proof}